-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

 What is Inception about?

-"Inception is about dreaming, about dreaming, about dreaming, about dreaming, about something or another.
+"Inception is about dreaming, about dreaming, about dreaming, about dreaming, about something or other.
 I fell asleep."

 What are you doing later?